neonmik/Wave-Machine-Firmware/README.md

     - Multicore
         - Move Note_priority back to core1 - Take the time pressiure off core1, and has it send voice assignments via a queue.
         - ????
 Test swapping the cores back now I've proved 15~ voices on core0.

-    - Create a test script for hardware (ongoing with the use of DEBUG defines for printf, need to have a global debug level)

     - Prove hardware functions:
         - MIDI